 Top of the page

-This test is used to diagnose a current infection with SARS-CoV-2, the virus that causes COVID-19.
+This test is used to diagnose a current infection with SARS-CoV-2, the virus that causes coronavirus disease 2019 (COVID-19).
 Knowing that you have the virus means that you can take steps to protect others from getting infected.
 This can help limit the spread of the virus.

-The test is most often done on a sample from your nose or throat.
-A sample is usually collected by putting a long swab into the back of your nose or throat.
+The test is most often done on a sample from your nose (nasopharyngeal) or throat.
+One way a sample is collected is by putting a long swab into the back of your nose.

-A positive result means that the genetic material of the virus was found in your sample.
-You have been diagnosed with COVID-19.
+A positive result means that the antigen or the genetic material of the virus was found in your sample.
+You have COVID-19 now.

 Go to https://www.healthwise.net/patientEd